 This is why employee feedback dramatically improves the success of an integration, and a merger and acquisition company survey is a great tool to use in collecting this feedback.
 Just about every larger company that does regular M&A uses employee feedback as a critical part of their integration process.

 While larger companies may be comfortable with integrating new acquisitions, it’s typically the first time for the company being acquired.
 Employee feedback can really help smooth the communication process and make the transaction successful.

 To do this successfully, it’s important to be pragmatic.
 Look at the culture of the company being acquired and use their employee feedback to understand how you can help them adapt to the acquiring company’s culture.

-A great integration team knows that they need to take people on a journey – from where they are to where they are going.
-Employee feedback can help them understand what things are working and what things aren’t working.
-They can find out if people have the resources they need and if they feel supported, for example.
+A great integration team knows they need to take people on a journey - from where they are to where they are going.
+Employee feedback can help them understand what things are working and what things aren't working.
+They can find out if people have the resources they need and feel supported, for example.

 Cultural compatibility can be identified in due diligence

 Recently we’re seen more acquiring companies use employee feedback throughout their due diligence process.
 This is because they want to know about a company's culture and how the leadership team is perceived when deciding whether to buy it.
 For a public example, Salesforce looks at Glassdoor scores of potential targets.
 This information can help them decide whether to pursue a transaction.